- Companion of the Bath

 - Silver Medal of Military Valour (Sardinia)

-He was described by Major Foster thus: ‘A Scot, honourable and true as steel, tall and spare, reserved and silent for the most part – one who by the mesmeric influence of his nature drew men to him as steel filings to a magnet.’
+A Major Foster described Warden as, ‘A Scot, honourable and true as steel, tall and spare, reserved and silent for the most part – one who by the mesmeric influence of his nature drew men to him as steel filings to a magnet.’

-Warden was one of only eight individuals from the Regiment to receive the Legion D’Honneur, along with Henry McGee (also in the collection).
+Warden was one of only eight individuals from the Regiment to receive the Legion D’Honneur, along with Henry McGee (whose medals are also in the collection).
 In total, seven hundred and forty-six members of the British armed forces received the Legion D’Honneur during the Crimean War.

 Warden died in June 1890, aged 68 years old.